Yash14909/Wapp_Reply_bot/README.md

 - OpenAI API Key
 - WhatsApp Web or Desktop App (with predictable layout)
 - Proper screen coordinates for your resolution
+- Use your own coordinates for proper fuctionality of this code

 ---